clover/remote-pay-android-go/README.md

 ### Initial Setup
 **1. Create Developer Account:** Go to the Clover sandbox developer portal at https://sandbox.dev.clover.com/developers/ and create a developer account.
 ![developer_account](/images/developer-account.png)

 **2. Create a new application:** Log into developer portal and create a new app - enter app name, unique package name, and check all the clover permissions your application will require to function properly.
 ![create_app](/images/app_create.png)

 **3. Application Settings/Credentials:** Once your application is created you can note down the App ID and Secret which will be required in your code for OAuth flow.
 ![appid_secret](/images/appid_secret.png)

-**4.Provide re-direct URL for your OAuth flow:** Enter the redirect URL where Clover should redirect the authorization response to in the site URL field in the Web Configuration settings.
+**4. Provide re-direct URL for your OAuth flow:** Enter the redirect URL where Clover should redirect the authorization response to in the site URL field in the Web Configuration settings.
 The default OAuth response should be "Code".
 ![app_redirect](/images/app_redirect.png)

 **Note:** The developer portal does not currently accept non-http(s) URL schemes.
 If you have a custom URL scheme for native iOS and Android applications (such as myPaymentApp://clovergoauthresponse), send an email to Clovergo-Integrations@firstdata.com with your App ID and redirect URL request.

 **5. Set app permissions:** Your application will require Clover permissions to work correctly.
 Set your permissions by going to Settings, then Required Permissions menu.